abarker/typped/_sources/basic_usage.rst.txt

    ignored by the lexer.
 The space and newline sequences are made into separate tokens; both are ignored by the lexer.
 (Ignored tokens can be accessed via the ``ignored_before`` attribute of a token.)

-   It should be noted that the Typped lexer does not depend on the order in which tokens are defined.
-The longest matches are returned, with ties broken by any ``on_ties`` values which are set in the ``def_token`` call.

 3. Define the syntactical elements of the language being parsed.
 Any necessary token labels must have already been defined (as in the previous step).
 The